STU/QCD Correspondence: Thermodynamics

 where,

 with,

-In the Fig. 3 we give plot the specific heat in terms of the temperature (dashed line of the Fig. 3).

-We find that the specific heat for the case of three-charge black hole (the case of iii) is larger than the case of one-charge black hole (the case of i) and two-charge black hole (the case ii).\\ Before end of this subsection it is interesting to recall that the domain of thermodynamical stability is given by inequality $\frac{q_{1}+q_{2}+q_{3}}{r_{h}^{2}}+\frac{q_{1}q_{2}q_{3}}{r_{h}^{6}}<2$.
-We will use this condition later.
+In the Fig. 3 we give plot the specific heat in terms of the black hole temperature (dashed line of the Fig. 3).\\ We find that the specific heat for the case of three-charge black hole (the case of iii) is larger than the case of one-charge black hole (the case of i) and two-charge black hole (the case ii).
+It tells that the number of the black hole charge increases the specific heat.\\ Before end of this subsection it is interesting to recall that the domain of thermodynamical stability is given by the inequality $\frac{q_{1}+q_{2}+q_{3}}{r_{h}^{2}}-\frac{q_{1}q_{2}q_{3}}{r_{h}^{6}}<2$ [69].
+It is clear that the one-charged black hole has condition $q/r_{h}^{2}<2$ and two-charged black hole has condition $q/r_{h}^{2}<1$.
+We will use these conditions later to fix the black hole charges.\\ In the next step we introduce interesting transformation which changes the STU background to the $\mathcal{N}=4$ SYM with finite chemical potential.